![]() deutsches Glossar |

 cleared the clearing point of a route.

-ROUTE SIGNALING
+ROUTE SIGNALLING

-A signaling system in which the facing
+A signalling system in which the facing

 point signals indicate the route